HatchApps/xavier-help/insights.md

 Dismissed items do not contribute to the [Health Score](/clients.html#client-health-score).
 Any dismissed periods can be viewed by selecting *dismissed* from the filter at the top of the screen, where you can then review and *undo* any accidental dismissals.

+### Filters

+- *Display Mode* - Use the Display Mode to toggle between reviewing cost by *Supplier* and cost by *Account Code*.
+Both views work in exactly the same way, except for the categorisation of costs.
+- *Active During* - Set this date parameter to view only suppliers or account codes active in a certain period.
+- *Anomalies | Dismissed | All Suppliers/Accounts* - Use this filter to view either all anomalies detected, all dismissed anomalies, or simply all account codes or suppliers, regardless of any anomalies or dismissals, for a full review.

 ## Sales Analysis
 ![Sales Analysis Screenshot](./images/sales-analysis-screenshot-min.png)